What are the Most Common Household Pests in Texas?

 Once you identify the type of spider in your home or on your property, you can more safely treat the infestation and prevent future invasions with store-bought solutions and DIY remedies.
 Eliminating openings near doors and windows, removing vegetation from the perimeter of your home, and frequently dusting and vacuuming are also great ways to maintain a spider-free home.

 Texas may be home to quite a few pests, but it’s also the home of Myles Pest Services.
 As a pest control company with over 30 years of experience providing top-quality services to Texas residents, we have the solutions to your pest problems.
+You shouldn't have to live with Texas bugs in your house, instead, call in the professionals.
 Whether you’re battling termites or worrying about spiders, our highly trained local exterminators are ready to help.
+We service Fort Worth, Grapevine, Keller, and beyond!